prismlabs-tech/prism-tools/mesh-tools/3dmesh-to-png-gif-converter/readme.md

 3. Generate PNG Screenshots and GIF:

-Once files paths and configurations are set, run the script:
+Once file paths and configurations are set, run the script:
 ```bash
 python3 3dmesh-to-png-gif-converter.py
 ```